symphorien/nix-du/README.md

 The representent of the class inherits the total size of the class and the name of an arbitrary member.
 This is sometimes useful, but also often meaningless.
-For example I have already seen a huge node `glibc-locales` with an edge to texlive components which is surprising since `glibc-locales` has no references...
+For example I have already seen a huge node `glibc-locales` with an edge to `texlive` components which is surprising since `glibc-locales` has no references...

 If you use any of `-s` (only keep nodes bigger than a given size) or `-n` (only keep the `n` biggest nodes) then an approximation is done so results may be less accurate (but far more readable !)

-### My store is far heavier than the graph suggests!
+### My store is far heavier than `nix-du` claims!
 Only live paths are displayed.

 ### My store is far lighter than displayed!
-Your store is optimized with `nix-store --optimise` and `nix-du` does not take this into account.
+This has probably to do with store optimisation (see the documentation of `nix-store --optimise`).
-If a `1 GB` file has 3 deduplicated copies, they will count for `3 GB` for `nix-du`.
+With option `-O0`, if a `1 GB` file has 3 deduplicated copies, they will count for `3 GB` for `nix-du`.
+With option `-O2`, `nix-du` compensates this, but this is really slow.
+Option `-O1` is a middle ground and only compensates this error for alive paths.
+By default, `nix-du` autodetects whether to use `-O0` or `-O1`.

 ### I removed a huge node and yet `nix-collect-garbage` freed only little space!
 See the item above